-SUPRTOOL/Copyright Robelle Solutions Technology Inc. 1981-2001.
-(Version 4.9) SUN, JUN 17, 2004, 11:47 AM Type H for help.
+SUPRTOOL/Copyright Robelle Solutions Technology Inc. 1981-2012.

+(Version 5.5)

 Today's Hint.
-To see ALL of the options available in Suprtool, use >VERIFY ALL. > '''
+To see ALL of the options available in Suprtool,

+use >VERIFY ALL.

+>

+'''

 Suprtool prints its version number and the current time right after a banner Suprtool then prompts with ">".
 Press Return after typing each command.
 For example, if you type the help command: